General Course Information

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 1 Legal research and analysis skills: students will be able to identify and analyse the legal issues from factual problems, and to use appropriate legal research resources to look for relevant materials.
+CLO 1 Legal research and analysis skills: identify and analyze the legal issues from factual problems, and use appropriate legal research resources to look for relevant materials.

-CLO 2 Legal drafting skills: students will be able to demonstrate correct use of plain English and the use of appropriate terminology in drafting simple legal documents, bulletins and/or memoranda, and to express complex ideas clearly and concisely in writing.
+CLO 2 Legal drafting skills: demonstrate appropriate use of plain English and applicable legal terminology in drafting simple legal documents and legal memoranda, and to express complex ideas clearly and concisely in writing.

-CLO 3 Oral presentation skills: students will be able to use their legal analysis skills to prepare for oral presentation (in groups and individually).
-In conducting oral presentation, students will demonstrate confidence and persuasiveness, logical and effective organisation of ideas, effective design and use of Powerpoint slides and/or handouts to support the presentation, as well as effective teamwork.
+CLO 3 Oral presentation and submission skills: prepare for oral presentation (in groups and individually); in conducting oral presentation, students will demonstrate confidence and persuasiveness, logical organization of ideas, effective design and use of slides, handouts, and/or other visuals to support the presentation, as well as effective teamwork.

 2.2 LLB Programme Learning Outcomes (PLOs)